 Traceability is more than a buzzword: it’s becoming an expectation in the supply chain.
 Facing demands from customers down the supply chain, oversight organizations and end consumers – manufacturers are responding to the need for heightened tracking and tracing of their respective products.
-X-ray technologies can bolster such capabilities, including item-level traceability, and provide real-time analytics and easy-to-retrieve product data and images.
+X-ray technologies can bolster such capabilities, including item-level food traceability, and provide real-time analytics and easy-to-retrieve product data and images.

 Like you, I’ve been hearing a lot of talk about traceability.
 Consumers want to know more about where their products come from – a 360 degree picture of what they are eating.
 Regulators and governments want to ensure a safe food supply under their purview and are demanding a strong food safety culture that can be assessed and validated.
 Manufacturers want and need to be able to satisfy the interests and demands of their retail/foodservice/distributor customers, auditors/government regulators and end consumers.